apigee/apigee-deploy-maven-plugin/README.md

 The “apigee.revision” element can be used **when using the update option only**.
 The update option will be executed on the provided revision.

 #### Note 4
 The "apigee.options" combination could be given with comma separated values.
-The precedence order of options are -> override, update, (clean, inactive, validate, force).
+The precedence order of options are -> override, update, (clean, inactive, validate).

 #### Note 5
 Flow without "apigee.options":import –> undeploy (lastactive) –> deploy (new revision)